-I actually liked a lot of the features of DropFunnels, which may surprise some readers, considering what I have said about other builders in the past.
+I actually liked a lot of the features of DropFunnels.
+This might surprise some readers, considering what I have said about other builders in the past.

-The actual editor and funnel builder part of Drop Funnels is pretty good, the pre-built funnels or premium themes are well made, and they look very proffesional.
-I would defintely use them if I was building quick and simple landing pages for clients, knowing that I could probably build a small site or blog around that funnel, with that probably being my home page or something.
+I would definitely use them if I was building quick and simple landing pages for clients.
+Knowing that I could build a small site or blog around that funnel, with that being my home page or something.

-The templates given within each page are nice, they match up with each other, so you can easily build a 4 or 5 step funnel using the pre-existing templates.
-You may have to change a few of the colours or maybe swap out some images, but really that was it.
+The templates given within each page are nice, they match up with each other.
+You can build a 4 or 5 step funnel using the pre-existing templates.
+You may have to change a few of the colours or swap out some images.

-Lastly the interactive, or step by step quiz funnel really works, asking questions to understand your level and deciding which plan you will require.
-I don't know if the consultancy on offer is free, or if you have to pay for that help, but for people just starting, it's actually nice that they offer it, and there is zero pushing after you say no.
+I don't know if the consultancy on offer is free, or if you have to pay for that help.
+For people starting out, it's nice that they offer it, and they don't push it if you say no.

 What I Disliked About DropFunnels

-I came across a few bugs, such as saving funnel steps and being met with a white or blank screen.
+I came across a few bugs, such as saving funnel steps and finding a white or blank screen.
 That happened pretty much everything I did anything with funnels.

 The number of pre-built ready to go funnels was...lacking?

 Well, there was 1.
-I know that's probably more than some other companies provide, but why make such a song and dance about it, when all you actually give if the basic 'Free + Shipping' funnel that has been done to death.
+I know that's more than some other companies provide, but why make such a song and dance about it.
+Especially when all you actually give is the basic 'Free + Shipping' funnel that has been done to death.

-They could have really come up with an awesome looking eCom funnel, or maybe used their real estate templates to up-sell some swanky pick up service etc. Missed opportunity on that one.
+They could have really come up with an awesome looking eCom funnel.
+Or used their real estate templates to up-sell some swanky pickup service.
+Missed the opportunity on that one.

 Who Is DropFunnels For?

-Honestly, anyone looking to build pretty decent fast funnels, with a 'SEO' twist too them.
-Or if you are looking for a nice place to create your own membership area(s) with videos, courses and teaching then this is a much cheaper alternative to something like ClickFunnels, BuilderAll or Kajabi.
+If you are looking for a nice place to create your own membership area(s) with videos, courses and teaching.
+This is a slightly cheaper alternative to something like ClickFunnels, BuilderAll or Kajabi.